 When you are purchasing shares of stock, you are purchasing a portion of the companies after tax profits.
 By viewing your whole portfolio from a business perspective, your main concern should be on increasing your share of earnings of the entire portfolio.
 When I refer to your portion of the earnings I am not referring to your portfolios capital gains.
 I am referring to your share of the profits made by the company.
 Calculate this amount by taking the number of shares you own multiplied by the EPS of the company.
 Do this for each company owned in your portfolio and add all of them together to get the total earnings of your portfolio/company.

-To help me take the viewpoint of a business with my portfolio I have set up a spreadsheet.
+There are some great investment tracking software packages on the market, but to help me take the viewpoint of a business with my portfolio I have set up a spreadsheet.
 In this spreadsheet I have listed out each company I own in my portfolio and the number of shares owned.
 I pull in the latest EPS and dividend figures to help me calculate the stats that are most important to me as a business owner.
 You can calculate your share of each company after tax profits by taking the EPS figure multiplied by the number of shares you own.
 When you sum up these calculated profits from each of your companies in your portfolio, you will get your portfolios total share of profits earned by all your companies.
 This is the most important number for your business.
 This is the bottom line and the goal over time is to grow this bottom line.